jurgenizer/ab-i-am-poor/README.md

 # ab-i-am-poor
-The I Am Poor Challenge, from the App Brewery Flutter Course
+The I Am Poor Challenge, from the [App Brewery](https://appbrewery.com/) Flutter course